-Most doctors use a smartphones in their medical practice, which comes with big benefits and also some risks.
+Most doctors use a smartphone in their medical practice, with significant benefits and some risks.
 Teams should implement best practices for mobile device security, develop codes of conduct for smartphone use, and leverage the full potential of smart devices to streamline clinical workflow.

-According to the survey, the most common use of mHealth is communication, followed by mobile EHR applications.
-Our article discusses three of the most common reasons that physicians find EHR apps useful:
+One of the fastest-growing mobile devices applications in healthcare is physician use of smartphones to access the EHR.
+This article discusses three of the most common reasons that physicians find EHR apps useful:

 - Quicker and more accurate documentation

 - More efficient revenue streams

 With hundreds of thousands of mHealth apps on the market, many Americans are using mobile devices to track and share information about their health and fitness.
 While some of this data qualifies as PHI, not all mHealth apps are HIPAA compliant.
 The growing use of smartphones in healthcare raises essential questions for physicians: Does HIPAA cover mHealth apps?

 As discussed in the article, the short answer is: “it depends.”

 While smartphones and tablets offer enormous benefits for clinical practice, they also present challenges for data security.

 This article presents nine steps healthcare professionals should take to make sure they are adequately protecting patient information when accessing PHI from a mobile device.
 It also answers the question: Which platform is more secure – Apple or Android?

 As a whole, the primary use of smartphones in healthcare has been communication.
 While apps support a growing variety of other mHealth capabilities, their adoption remains relatively niche.